Hockessin, Delaware: Arts and culture

 Hockessin hosts several Fourth of July activities for the area residents.
 Local groups parade down Old Lancaster Pike, neighborhoods compete in different athletic events, and there is a fireworks display in the evening in Swift Park.

 Education

 Hockessin is served by the Red Clay Consolidated School District for public education.

 Elementary schools serving Hockessin for grades K through 5 include Cooke Elementary School and North Star Elementary School.
-Public school students in grades 6 through 8 attend Henry B. duPont Middle School, Cab Calloway School of the Arts, or Conrad Schools of Science.
-CCSA and Conrad also enroll students from grades 9–12.
-Students in grades 9 through 12 in Hockessin attend Thomas McKean High School to the south of Hockessin or Alexis I. duPont High School in Greenville, with students in the western part of Hockessin attending John Dickinson High School in Pike Creek.
+Public school students in grades 6 through 8 are zoned to Henry B. duPont Middle School.
+Students in grades 9 through 12 in Hockessin are zoned to Thomas McKean High School to the south of Hockessin or Alexis I. duPont High School in Greenville, with students in the western part of Hockessin attending John Dickinson High School in Pike Creek.
+Cab Calloway School of the Arts and Conrad Schools of Science are magnet schools that take middle and high school students.

 Private schools in Hockessin include CACC (Chinese American Community Center) Montessori School, Hockessin Montessori School, Sanford School, and Wilmington Christian School.

+Hockessin School District 29 and Hockessin School District 107 merged into the Alexis I. DuPont Special School District effective April 24, 1958 and March 5, 1959, respectively.
+The Alexis DuPont Special school district was reorganized on July 1, 1969 as the Alexis I. DuPont School District.
+The Alexis I. DuPont district merged into the New Castle County School District in 1978.
+That district was divided into four districts, among them the Red Clay district, in 1981.

+In the era of de jure educational segregation in the United States (before circa 1970), there was the Hockessin Colored Elementary School for African-American students.

+New Castle County Library maintains the Hockessin Library.